th3jesta/ha-lcars/README.md

 - Thanks to @Anthrazz for the bar classes!
 - Thanks to @mtezzo for the entity toggle for textures/gradients, and the Modern theme (my new favorite)!
 - Thanks to @CmdreIsaacHull for various fixes, improvements, themes, and new classes!
+- Thanks to @askpatrickw for figuring out how to self-host the font!

 ## Links
 **Discord:** https://discord.gg/gGxud6Y6WJ